mcMickJuice/mickjuice-blog/content/blog/graphql-exploration/index.md

 date: '2020-04-05T15:00:00.000Z'
 ---

-_Following is an internal blog post I wrote up for my team at Target to convince the other engineers that we should adopt GraphQL.
-We were in the very early stages of a re-platforming of our internal CMS and were deciding on technologies to use._
+_Following is an internal blog post from 2019 that I wrote up for my team at Target to convince the other engineers that we should adopt GraphQL.
+We were in the very early stages of a re-platforming of our internal CMS and were deciding on technologies to use.
+We decided to move forward with GraphQL which was 100% the right decision given our application's needs_

+_Note: I removed references to our internal CMS's name and dependent services, hence the generic use of "CMS" and "Service X", "Service Y", etc_

 Over the past couple of weeks, I've been playing around with GraphQL, a specification for fetching data that is an alternative to REST.
-In this post, I'd like to do a light comparison between GraphQL and REST, describe issues that we face on the client in regards to data fetching and provide examples of a functioning application that's built around the Slingshot domain in an effort to display the benefits that GraphQL can afford us.
+In this post, I'd like to do a light comparison between GraphQL and REST, describe issues that we face on the client in regards to data fetching and provide examples of a functioning application that's built around the CMS domain in an effort to display the benefits that GraphQL can afford us.

 In short, GraphQL takes a "client-first" approach to data fetching where the client specifies exactly what data it needs via a GraphQL query (think SQL), sends this query to a GraphQL server and the server returns exactly that data back to the client.